 Hair Transplant Cost

-The cost of hair transplant procedures can vary, based upon the individual's donor hair area and the amount of hair grafts desired to be transplanted to balding areas.
+The cost of hair transplant procedures can vary, based upon the individual's donor hair area and the number of hair grafts desired to be transplanted to balding areas.
 Several medical institutions may offer a variety of methods for hair transplantation with differing prices.

 Certain facilities, such as MAXIM Hair Restoration in New York City, list prices per graft, such as $3.25 per graft.
 Therefore, their "mega hair transplant" including up to 4,000 grafts, would cost at least $13,000 for the maximum amount of grafts.
 Their consultations are free with the board-certified hair transplant surgeons.